TERREMEMBER/znbase/docs/content/v2.1/api/ycql/dml_update.md

 {{< note title="Note" >}}

-YugabyteDB can only update one row at a time.
+ZNbaseDB can only update one row at a time.
 Updating multiple rows is currently not supported.

 {{< /note >}}